OHDSI/Themis/README.md

 Green figures represent where anyone can participate, while blue figures represent tasks THEMIS group members will work on.

 1. Anyone in the OHDSI community can propose an idea for change, with or without a solution.
-To do that, go to the THEMIS GitHub and add an issue labeled as "NEW".
+To do that, go to the THEMIS GitHub and issue template to add the necessary details.

-2. The issues will be reviewed by THEMIS members and assigned a label
+2. The issues will be reviewed by THEMIS members and prioritized.

 3. The THEMIS group responsible for this will debate it and make a posting to the forum tagged THEMIS to solicit feedback.